-Our PEO service revenues in California have grown rapidly over the last five years due in part to difficult market conditions for workers' compensation insurance in California and our status as a state-approved self-insured employer with respect to workers' compensation coverage in that state.
-Since 2002, California has enacted several legislative reforms in an attempt to address the crisis in its workers' compensation system, and it may attempt additional legislative or regulatory reforms in the future.
+Our concentration of PEO business in California subjects our business to market risks involving the California workers' compensation environment as the Company is a stateapproved self-insured employer with respect to workers' compensation coverage in that state.
+During recent years, California has enacted several legislative reforms in an attempt to address the crisis in its workers' compensation system, and it may attempt additional legislative or regulatory reforms in the future.
 Any successful legislative reforms or non-governmental changes in market conditions in California could lessen a key advantage we have in that state, leading to a reduction in our new business opportunities and a potential slowing in the growth of our PEO business in California.
 Any such slowing would adversely affect our results of operations.